ScriptFUSION/Mapper/README.md

 #### Augmenters

  - [Callback](#callback) &ndash; Augments data using the specified callback.
- - [Collection](#collection) &ndash; Decorates a collection of data by applying a transformation to each datum.
+ - [Collection](#collection) &ndash; Maps a collection of data by applying a transformation to each datum.
  - [Context](#context) &ndash; Replaces the context for the specified expression.
  - [Either](#either) &ndash; Either uses the primary strategy, if it returns non-null, otherwise delegates to a fallback expression.
  - [Filter](#filter) &ndash; Filters null values or values rejected by the specified callback.